Pylons/pyramid_cookbook/pylons/main.rst

 xhr

-    [Predicate] True if the request must have an "X-Reqested-With" header.
+    [Predicate] True if the request must have an "X-Requested-With" header.
 Some Javascript libraries (JQuery, Prototype, etc) set this header in AJAX requests to distinguish them from user-initiated browser requests.